warfare-plugins/social-warfare/README.md

 **WordPress Coding Standards:** All WordPress coding standards should be followed.
 Anything not specifically defined here should defer to WordPress's recommended coding standards found here: [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).

 **Variables and Class Names:** All PHP and Javascript variables, functions and classes, and CSS classes and ID's should follow the following naming standards.
-All names will use the Snake Case nomenclature and be preceded with the swp_ prefix (e.g. swp_my_variable_name).
+All names in PHP will use the Snake Case nomenclature.
+Independent function names will be preceded with the swp_ vendor prefix (e.g. swp_my_function_name).
+Methods and properties within classes do not require this prefix.
+In Javascript, we will use the camelCase nomenclature.

+**Conditionals and Loops:** No inline/same-line conditionals or loops will be used, nor will we continue to use brace syntax.
+Rather we will use the colin/endif syntax.

 **Docblocking:** Each file should begin with a docblock, as well as each function and class should be preceded with a docblock to explain it's purpose and functionality.
 There is no such thing as too much documentation on this project.
 The purpose is that any developer or non-developer should be able to easily browser each file and know exactly what is happening in that file.